simul/simul.github.io/unity/scripting.md

 * vec3 pos_m: The position used for the query (this may be modified from the original position, and projected elsewhere to avoid testing areas we know to not have cloud).
 * int valid: Whether the query is valid (1) or not (0).
 Returns 0 for the first 3 frames.
-* float density: The cloud density (between 0.0 and 1.0).
+* float density: The cloud density (0.0 to 1.0).
-* float direct_light: The amount of direct light (between 0.0 and 4.0).
+* float direct_light: The amount of direct light (0.0 to 4.0).
-* float indirect_light: The amount of indirect light (between 0.0 and 4.0).
+* float indirect_light: The amount of indirect light (0.0 to 4.0).
-* float ambient_light: The amount of ambient light (between 0.0 and 4.0).
+* float ambient_light: The amount of ambient light (0.0 to 4.0).
-* float precipitation: The amount of rain/snow (between 0.0 and 1.0).
+* float precipitation: The amount of rain/snow (0.0 to 1.0).

 **LineQueryResult**:

 * vec3 pos1_m: The start position used for the query (this may be modified from the original position, and projected elsewhere to avoid testing areas we know to not have cloud).
 * vec3 pos2_m: The end position used for the query (this may be modified from the original position, and projected elsewhere to avoid testing areas we know to not have cloud).
 * int valid: Whether the query is valid (1) or not (0).
 Returns 0 for the first 3 frames.
-* float density: The cloud density (between 0.0 and 1.0).
+* float density: The cloud density (0.0 to 1.0).
 * float visibility: The visibility distance, in km (between 0.1 and 10000.0).
 * float optical_thickness_metres: The amount of cloud filling the distance between the start and end positions.
 If completely cloudy  = distance in metres, if none = 0.
 * float first_contact_metres: The distance to the nearest cloud, in metres.